Sumwunn/Summshade_GZ/README.md

 - v4 is tweaks and includes Adaptive Tonemapper.
 My 2nd favourite.
 - v5 is my favourite since it's the most performance friendly and doesn't blow out whites too much and isn't too dark.
 It also includes a tweaked CRT Shader. ~~Sadly, though, it doesn't work on OpenGL (vort_hdr compile error)~~.
 - v6 switched shaders and works on OpenGL.
 It's visually similar to v5 and marginally more demanding.
 - v5b: I discovered vort_hdr works again on OpenGL.
 It's a revised v5, with tweaks to bloom, saturation, and others.
-Glamayre_Fast_Effects depth effects are tweaked to not clip too badly (disabled by default).
+Glamayre_Fast_Effects depth effects are tweaked to make clipping less noticeable (disabled by default).
 If you enable it, I recommend enabling depth for flashlight, too.

 Install:
 - Copy ReShade.ini and Summshade-vX.ini to the engine folder.